-- 1. Liberal Entrance Requirement - The opportunity to pursue educational program goals through courses offered on base, in the evenings, on weekends, and at other non-traditional time frames. - Opportunities to complete courses through special means or optional non-traditional modes when education is interrupted by military obligations. - 4.
-The opportunity for special academic assistance. - The offering of maximum credit for educational experiences obtained in the armed forces. - a.
+- 1. Liberal Entrance Requirement - The opportunity to pursue educational program goals through courses offered on base, in the evenings, on weekends, and at other nontraditional time frames. - Opportunities to complete courses through special means or optional non-traditional modes when education is interrupted by military obligations. - The opportunity for special academic assistance. - 5.
+The offering of maximum credit for educational experiences obtained in the armed forces. - a.
 USAFI - b.
+CLEP - GUIDE to the Evaluation of Educational Experiences in the Armed Services

-CLEP - c. case - (i.e. The major portion of associate degree requirements can be earned through the above non-traditional learning modes.) - Residency requirements adaptable to the mobility and special needs of servicemen. - 7.
+(i.e. the major portion of associate degree requirements can be earned through the above non-traditional learning modes.)

+- 6. Residency requirements adaptable to the mobility and special needs of servicemen. - 7.
 The offering of a liberal policy for the transferring of credits from other institutions. - 8.
 The provision of a local advisory council.